 Spark mail only notifies you about emails from people you know, drastically reducing distractions caused by a full inbox.
 You can add multiple email accounts to Spark — Gmail, AOL, Hotmail, and more.
 Teams can discuss email privately to keep everyone in the loop.
 The app also allows you to make templates of frequently-sent emails and add placeholders for names or numbers.
 Keep it on all the time, or only during working hours.

-Working from home can sometimes feel pretty isolating; you’re not catching up with friends and colleagues at the office.
-Stay in touch and stay connected through Marco Polo.
-This app functions almost like a video walkie-talkie.
-Send texts, video chats, and more to your friends or family.
-Meet in a face-to-face meeting in real-time, or send follow up video messages to your team.
-Currently, there isn’t a storage limit for this app, so videos will be saved and stored in the cloud until you’re ready to delete them.
-Integrate your phone’s address book and connect with other coworkers and friends on the app as well.
-Marco Polo is unlike other social media apps— it doesn’t sell your data to advertisers, and there is no “like” incentive to keep people interacting on the app.
+Working from home can be pretty self-isolating and, occasionally, lonely.
+If you’re not catching up with your colleague in the office, you may feel that you’re missing out on some of the social sides of work.
+Stay in touch with everyone through Marco Polo.
+This app works similarly to a video-style walkie-talkie.
+Users can send texts, video chats, and more to other people with the app.
+You can hold meetings in real-time or leave video messages for team members.
+One plus-side of the app right now, there are no storage limitations.
+Videos and messages are permanently stored in the cloud until you purposefully delete them.
+Morph your phone’s address book to the app, and then reach out to those contacts who are on the app as well.
+Marco Polo doesn’t work like other social media apps— your data won’t be sold to advertisers, and there’s no formal “like” incentive to keep users on the app at all costs.
 You can download a free version or check out the premium version features for about $5 per month when billed annually.

 - Sling TV: Everything you need to know

 - Best Prime Day smart home deals for 2021: The best sales you can still shop

 - Best Prime Day home security camera deals 2021: The best sales you can still shop

 - The best Prime Day TV deal is still available today